 I thought a lot about freelancing and I will try to establish a new income stream from freelancing gigs.

-Being freelancer gives you more freedom and ability to work remotely.
+Being a freelancer gives you more freedom and the ability to work remotely.

 It also pushes out of your comfort zone, because you will lose your steady paycheck.

 You will have to bust your ass to get new gigs, over and over again.

 You will also have to manage taxes and accounting by yourself.